Optimal Coding Functions for Pairwise Message Sharing on Finite-Field Multi-Way Relay Channels: The Construction of Optimal Coding Functions for Pairwise Message Sharing

-Define the concatenated functions that the relay decodes as $\boldsymbol{U} \triangleq \Big( \boldsymbol{W}_\mathcal{I} \oplus \boldsymbol{V}_\mathcal{I}:\mathcal{I} \in \{2,3,\dotsc, L, (i,j)_{i,j \in \{2,3,\dotsc, L\}}\} \Big)$ (which is a finite-field vector of length $k^\Sigma_1$).
-The relay broadcasts $\boldsymbol{U}$ on the downlink.
-The idea of the nested FDF scheme is that the functions $\boldsymbol{U}$ that the relay decodes and broadcasts must enable each user to obtain all its desired messages from the functions and the messages it knows a priori.
-To this end, we have selected the messages in the asterisked cells in Table~\ref{table:uplink} such that the following are true: \begin{enumerate} \item Knowing all the messages in the asterisked cells a priori (Proposition~~\ref{prop:user1}), user 1 can decode all messages in row 1 from $\boldsymbol{U}$, and hence obtain all its intended messages (Proposition~\ref{prop:all}). \item[2a)] From $\boldsymbol{U}$, each user $a \in \{2,3,\dotsc, L\}$ will first attempt to decode the messages in the asterisked cells in row $a$. \item[2b)] Once user $a$ decodes the messages in the asterisked cells in row $a$, it knows the messages in all other asterisked cells (Proposition~\ref{prop:user-a}).
-From $\boldsymbol{U}$, it can then decode the messages in row 1.
-With this, user $a$ will have decoded all its intended messages (Proposition~\ref{prop:all}). \end{enumerate} Hence, we have the following: \begin{proposition} Assuming that all users have decoded $\boldsymbol{U}$, if each user $a \in \{2,3,\dotsc, L\}$ can decode the messages in the asterisked cells in row $a$, then all users 1 to $L$ can decode their intended messages. \end{proposition}
+Knowing all the messages in the asterisked cells a priori (Proposition~\ref{prop:user1}), user 1 can decode all messages in row 1 from $\boldsymbol{f}$, and hence obtain all its intended messages (Proposition~\ref{prop:all}).
+For other users, suppose that user $a \in \{2,3,\dotsc, L\}$ has decoded $\boldsymbol{f}$, it first attempts to decode the messages in the asterisked cells in row $a$.
+From Proposition~\ref{prop:user-a}, it would have decoded the messages in all other asterisked cells.
+This allows the user to decode the messages in row 1, and hence all its required messages (Proposition~\ref{prop:all}).